Telefonica/opengateway-developers-website/v0/about/initiative.md

 ---
 title: The Open Gateway Initiative
+category:
+  uri: About Open Gateway
+content:
+  excerpt: >-
-excerpt: Welcome to Open Gateway APIs, your gateway to leveraging advanced network capabilities in your applications.
+    Welcome to Open Gateway APIs, your gateway to leveraging advanced network capabilities in your applications.
 Whether you're a seasoned developer or just starting your journey, Open Gateway APIs provide the tools and resources you need to create innovative, high-performance applications.
-category: 680a72d37e76400018040958
 ---

 ## What is Open Gateway?